-We’ve looked at a random selection of the best rated pet insurance policies on the market and they share some surprising exclusions.
+We’ve looked at a random selection of the best-rated pet insurance policies on the market and they share some surprising exclusions.

-It comes as a surprise to some people, but all expected and required treatments cannot be claimed on your insurance.
-So grooming, vaccinations, flea treatments, wormers, nail clipping, bathing or de-matting, spaying or castration all are excluded from most policies.
+It comes as a surprise to some people, but most required treatments cannot be claimed on your insurance.
+Grooming, vaccinations, flea treatments, wormers, nail clipping, bathing or de-matting, spaying or castration all are excluded from most policies.

 Many people assume dental care is included as standard, but that is not always the case.
-Some of the most comprehensive policies, like More Than’s Premier and Petplan’s Covered for Life policies.
+Some of the most comprehensive policies, like Bought By Many's Complete, More Than’s Premier and Petplan’s Covered for Life policies.

 Some policies, like VetsMediCover, do cover some existing conditions, providing your pet has not shown any symptoms of or received treatment for the condition for at least 2 years.
-Always double check this with your provider though, and make sure you declare all conditions fully and accurately to avid invalidating your policy.
+Always double check this with your provider though, and make sure you declare all conditions fully and accurately to avoid invalidating your policy.

 4. In case of... err... accidents

 Most policies include some 3rd party accidental damage cover, but More Than and John Lewis Finance won’t pay out if the damage is as a result of your dog “fouling, vomiting or urinating on/in any items”.

 Most also won’t pay out if the item damaged belongs to you or a member of your family.

 Additionally, if your dog causes any type of damage while being looked after by someone who is being paid to mind your dog, this will likely not be covered by your policy, as the professional dog minder would be expected to have their own insurance in place (though bear in mind they may not have it).